-On Wednesday the 2nd of September, the much talked about Kickstart Scheme was finally launched by the Government.
+On Wednesday 2 September, the much talked about Kickstart Scheme was finally launched by the Government.

 We thought it would be an excellent opportunity to look at what the Kickstart Scheme is and what the advantages are for employers.